juanferfranco/SistemasFisicosInteractivos1/docs/_unidad4/unidad4.rst

 .. warning::

-  Remarks
-  Note that while this method does not return the NewLine value, the NewLine value is removed from the input buffer.

   By default, the ReadLine method will block until a line is received.
 If this behavior is undesirable, set the ReadTimeout property to any non-zero value to force the ReadLine method to throw a TimeoutException if a line is not available on the port.

+  Note that while this method does not return the NewLine value, the NewLine value is removed from the input buffer.

 Por tanto, volviendo a RunOnce: